 Most of us have our first encounter with pensions at work.
 Many employers offer company pension schemes, and as of April 2017 they are required to do so by law.
-A company pension scheme can be one of the simplest ways to put money away for retirement, as it’s easy and you’ll be auto-enrolled without having to do anything.
+A company pension scheme can be one of the simplest ways to put money away for retirement.
+It’s easy, and you’re often auto-enrolled with very little intervention required, if at all.

 There are two different types of workplace pension – a type of a type of a pension, so to speak.
-An important distinction to make initially is whether the pension in question is a final salary, or a money purchase pension.
+An important distinction between them is whether the pension in question is a final salary, or a money purchase pension.

 Final salary pensions

 These are largely funded by employers, with employees paying in sometimes.
-With a final salary pension, what it means is you’ll get a percentage of your final salary before retirement – or when you leave – as a regular income.
+With a final salary pension, you’ll get a percentage of your final salary before retirement – or when you leave – as a regular income.
 The percentage is calculated based on the years you’ve worked at a company.
 For instance, you might be offered a rate of 1/50th of your salary for every year you worked at a company – which could be 25 years.
 That’s 25/50ths, or half of your final salary with the company.

 Money purchase pensions (defined contribution schemes)

 This is the most common type of pension.
 They save money into a pension pot under an agreement with your employer.
 When it comes to withdrawing, you can take the cash out or swap it for something called an annuity, which is simply an income for the rest of your life.

-What is auto-enrolment?Auto-enrolment is designed to address the problem of people who don’t contribute to a pension.
+What is auto-enrolment?Auto-enrolment aims to make sure that people contribute to their pensions.
 The auto-enrolment rules mean employers are legally obliged to offer employees a pension scheme.
 If you do nothing, you’ll be opted in – hence the name.
 You can, however, choose to opt out if you wish.